-RapidMiner is a tool used by data scientists across the world to prepare data, utilise machine learning and model operations in more than 40 000 organisations that heavily rely on analytics in their operations.
-By unifying the entire data science cycle, RapidMiner is built on 5 core platforms and 3 automated data science products that help in the design and deploy analytics processes.
+RapidMiner, which was just acquired by Altair in 2022 as a part of their data analytics portfolio, is a tool used by data scientists across the world to prepare data, utilise machine learning, and model operations in more than 40 000 organisations that heavily rely on analytics in their operations.
+By unifying the entire data science cycle, RapidMiner is built on 5 core platforms and 3 automated data science products that help in the design and deployment of analytics processes.
 Their data exploration features such as visualisations and descriptive statistics will enable you to get the information you need while predictive analytics will help you in cases such as churn prevention, risk modelling, text mining, and customer segmentation.

 With more than 1500 algorithms and data functions, support for 3rd party machine learning libraries, integration with Python or R, and advanced analytics, RapidMiner has developed into a data science platform for deep analytical purposes.
-Additionally, comprehensive tutorials and full automation, where needed, will ensure simplified processes if your company requires, so you don’t need to perform manual analysis.
+Additionally, comprehensive tutorials and full automation, where needed, will ensure simplified processes if your company requires them, so you don’t need to perform manual analysis.
+All these positive traits have earned the tool a positive 4.4 stars rating on Capterra and 4.6 stars in G2Crowd.
 If you’re looking for analyst tools and software focused on deep data science management and machine learning, then RapidMiner should be high on your list.

-Data visualisation has become an indispensable tool in analysis processes.
-If you’re an analyst, there is probably a strong chance you had to develop a visual representation of your analysis or utilise some form of data visualisation.
+Data visualisation has become one of the most indispensable elements of data analytics tools.
+If you’re an analyst, there is probably a strong chance you had to develop a visual representation of your analysis or utilise some form of data visualisation at some point.
 Here we need to make clear that there are differences between professional data visualisation tools often integrated through already mentioned BI tools, free available solutions as well as paid charting libraries.
 They’re simply not the same.
-Also, if you look at data visualisation in a broad sense, Excel and PowerPoint also have it on offer, but they simply cannot meet advanced requirements of a data analyst who usually chooses professional BI or data visualisation tools as well as modern charting libraries, as mentioned.
+Also, if you look at data visualisation in a broad sense, Excel and PowerPoint also have it on offer, but they simply cannot meet the advanced requirements of a data analyst who usually chooses professional BI or data viz tools as well as modern charting libraries, as mentioned.
 We will take a closer look at Highcharts as one of the most popular charting libraries on the market.